 👉Parents teach their children that they are uniquely special and deserve special treatment above other people.

 👉Parents avoid teaching personal responsibility because it’s easier, less friction.

 👉Parents may simply forget or feel they don’t have time to teach their children about empathy and personal responsibility.

 What is the Answer?

 Spend time teaching empathy, encourage autonomy, give responsibility, and practice dealing with challenging situations.
-Adopt a growth mindset for you and your children.
-Start young, have patience, be positive, and trust that you are doing the right thing.
+Adopt a “Growth Mindset” for you and your children.
+Start now, have patience, be positive, and trust that you are doing the right thing.

 You will thank yourself for it later, and so might your kids.